Building Science Skills

 Tips for Parents

 Close observation is a primary objective of the science program.
-You and your child can examine a rock, a tree, a leaf, an animal, or an insect.
-Take turns asking, "What do you see?"
+You and your child can examine a rock, a tree, a leaf, or an insect.
+Take turns asking, "What do I see?"

-Observe the sky together.
+Observe cloud shapes together.
 Ask, "What shapes do you see in the clouds?"
-"Where will you find the sun in the early morning?"
-"At noon?"
-"In the evening?"

 Walks afford many opportunities to identify objects in the environment.
-You can ask, "What do you think that is?"
+You can say, "What do you think that is?"
 "What kind of bird is that?"
-"Let's see how many different kinds of flowers we can identify in this block" (or park, or outdoor mall).
+"Let's see how many different kinds of trees we can find in this block" (or park, or outdoor mall).

-Together you and your child can name various parts of the body: the heart, lungs, blood, and bones.
-Talk about their functions.
+Children study parts of the body in school.
+Together you and your child can name various parts of the body: eyes, nose, ears, mouth, shoulders, arms, hands, fingers, toes, feet, legs, knees.
+You might also inquire about the heart, lungs, blood, and bones.

-Ask why it is important to get exercise, to rest, to eat well, to dress appropriately for various weather conditions, and to see a doctor when you are sick.
-See what your child is learning about health.
+Ask why it is important to get exercise, to rest, to drink milk, to eat well.
+See what your child is learning in health.

 Science in school increasingly gives attention to the sources of common things and to everyday processes.
-You and your child can investigate questions such as, "Where does our water come from?"
-"Where does our sewage go?"
-"What is the source of our electricity?"
-"How does a motor work?"
-"How does a plant grow?"
-"What causes cement to crack?"
+You and your child can investigate questions such as "Where does our water come from?
+Or "Where does our sewage go?"

-Reprinted from 101 Educational Conversations with Your 3rd Grader by Vito Perrone, published by Chelsea House Publishers.
+Reprinted from 101 Educational Conversations with Your Kindergartner -- 1st Grader by Vito Perrone, published by Chelsea House Publishers.

 Copyright 1994 by Chelsea House Publishers, a division of Main Line Book Co.
 All rights reserved.